Skip to content

 What Compression Level Do You Need?

-Compression technology has also become very popular among athletes thanks to benefits like fatigue prevention, improved circulation, and decreased swelling.
-Compression wear has been linked to:
+Compression technology has become very popular among athletes thanks to benefits like fatigue prevention, improved circulation, and decreased swelling.
+Whether worn on your calves, thighs, or core, compression wear has been linked to:

-CEP's 20-30 mmHg compression socks are designed for endurance sports like running, hiking, and skiing, and for post-workout recovery.
+CEP's medical-grade compression products are designed for endurance sports like running, hiking, and skiing, and for post-workout recovery.
 Our products help you achieve personal records without the unnecessary toll on your body.

-Beyond athletic performance, there are several situations where compression socks make a significant difference.
+Beyond athletic performance, there are several situations where compression garments make a significant difference.
 You may benefit from compression if you experience legs that are chronically swollen, painful, or fatigued.
-Those with poor blood flow in the legs or a known risk for blood clots should also consider compression.ย
+Those with poor blood flow or a known risk for blood clots should also consider compression.

-If you have a history or family history of deep vein thrombosis, compression socks can provide preventive support.
+If you have a history or family history of deep vein thrombosis, compression can provide preventive support.
 Long bed rest after surgery and existing varicose veins or venous leg ulcers are also common reasons to use compression.
+Athletes often wear compression during training, competition, and recovery to maximize performance and minimize downtime.

-You may try either firm or extra-firm compression to keep your legs healthy and prevent leg problems, especially if you stand for long periods of time.
-Compression socks and stockings prevent blood from pooling in your leg veins, which causes swelling.
+You may try firm compression to keep your legs and muscles healthy and prevent problems, especially if you stand for long periods or engage in regular physical activity.
+Compression garments prevent blood from pooling in your veins, which causes swelling and fatigue.

-Measure your legs for compression socks in the morning rather than after you've been on your feet all day to get the correct fit.
-At night, your legs may be swollen, and your calf circumference will be bigger.
-Socks that are too large won't provide enough compression.
-When measuring, take your ankle measurement at the thinnest point and your calf measurement at the thickest point.
+When measuring for compression socks, do so in the morning rather than after you've been on your feet all day to get the correct fit.
+At night, your legs may be swollen, and your measurements will be larger.
+Garments that are too large won't provide enough compression.
+For socks, take your ankle measurement at the thinnest point and your calf measurement at the thickest point.
+For shorts and tights, follow the sizing guide based on your waist and hip measurements.

 Find a Comfortable Level With CEP Compression

-If you're new to compression clothing, talk to your doctor about which compression level will be best for your health.
-Once you know, feel free to browse the men's compression and women's compression options at CEP Compression.
+If you're new to compression gear, talk to your doctor about which compression level will be best for your health.
+Once you know, feel free to browse the men's compression and women's compression options at CEP, including socks, sleeves, shorts, and tights designed for your entire body.

 Frequently Asked Questions